Compare Financial Tools

 • Kubera brings tech-forward aggregation and estate planning features at $150/year for individuals, with institutional pricing for family offices.
 Good for net worth tracking across exotic asset types.
 No governance, no tax planning, no advisor coordination.

-• X1 Wealth fills a different gap: planning, governance, and advisor coordination starting at $29/month for households earning $150K to $2M+.
+• X1 Wealth fills a different gap: planning, governance, and advisor coordination with a free tier and paid plans from $97/month for households earning $150K to $2M+.
 It is not a reporting or accounting platform.

 • No single platform covers all eleven dimensions well.
 The 2026 standard is best-of-breed: pair a planning tool with a reporting tool and let your CPA handle accounting.